 Facial recognition is a category of biometric software that maps an individual's facial features mathematically and stores the data as a faceprint.
 The software uses deep learning algorithms to compare a live capture or digital image to the stored faceprint in order to verify an individual's identity.

 High-quality cameras in mobile devices have made facial recognition a viable option for authentication as well as identification.
-Apple’s iPhone X, for example, includes Face ID technology that lets users unlock their phones with a faceprint mapped by the phone's camera.
+Apple’s iPhone X and Xs, for example, include Face ID technology that lets users unlock their phones with a faceprint mapped by the phone's camera.
 The phone's software, which is designed with 3-D modeling to resist being spoofed by photos or masks, captures and compares over 30,000 variables.
-As of this writing, Face ID can be used to authenticate purchases with Apple Pay and in the iTunes Store, App Store and iBooks Store.
+Face ID can be used to authenticate purchases with Apple Pay and in the iTunes Store, App Store and iBooks Store.
 Apple encrypts and stores faceprint data in the cloud, but authentication takes place directly on the device.

 Facebook uses facial recognition software to tag individuals in photographs.
 Each time an individual is tagged in a photograph, the software stores mapping information about that person’s facial characteristics.
 Once enough data has been collected, the software can use that information to identify a specific individual's face when it appears in a new photograph.
 To protect people's privacy, a feature called Photo Review notifies the Facebook member who has been identified.